designstem/projects/spirals/index.md

  <img src="./images/tower-06.jpg" style="width:100%; height:auto;" />

  Make the external cylinder from a plastic sheet.
 Use an A4 plastic film.
 Cut a piece of 12 cm width.
 Cut a rectangular piece at the bottom to let the dice exit.
-Bend the plastic sheet so to form a cylinder and stick the two edges using the glue.
+Bend the plastic sheet so as to form a cylinder and stick the two edges using the glue.

 </div>
 <div>